09/20/2017 - 09/21/2017

 Continuing Education Credits

-This activity has been submitted to the Ohio Nurses Association (OBN-001-91) for approval to award contact hours.
+Wyoming Nursing Summit & Convention (ONA #21016) has been approved by the Ohio Nurses Association (OBN-001-91) for approval of 4.75 contact hour(s).
 The Ohio Nurses Association is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
-Pending approval, participants can receive a maximum of 4.75 contact hours for attending this activity.
 For additional information or questions on contact hours contact the WNA office at 307.462.2600.

 In order to obtain a Certificate of Successful Completion for this activity, the learner must complete the following criteria: